tommililja/Farse/README.md

 ## Errors

-We can convert ParserError to a formatted string.
+ParserError can be converted to a formatted string.

 ```fsharp
 let msg = ParserError.asString error